btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ## Account

 Manage your BTCPay Server account.
-Change everything that is to do with your personal BTCPayserver account.
+Change anything related to your user-account.
 Setup Two-Factor Authentication and manage API keys.

 ## Join The BTCPay Community